Gather the Parts

 Insert the Batteries

-- Place five 1.5 V AA 1batteries into the battery pack.
+- Place five 1.5 V AA batteries into the battery pack.

 - Plug the battery pack's barrel plug into the Propeller Activity Board's (original or WX version) barrel jack.